 If there is cause to suspect a child is suffering, or is likely to suffer, significant harm, a strategy discussion involving the police and/or CSCS will be convened.
 Strategy discussions will take place in line with the 'Working Together to Safeguarding Children' statutory guidance.
+For allegations regarding physical contact, e.g. physical intervention, the right to use reasonable force in line with the school's Mental Health an Behaviour Policy will be taken into account.

 CSCS will convene the meeting to determine the child's welfare and plan rapid future action if there is reasonable cause to suspect the child is suffering or likely to suffer significant harm.
 A representative of the school may be invited to the meeting.
 The discussion will be used to: